SwarmUS/SwarmUS-doc/docs/sections/hardware/BeeBoard/BeeBoard_V1.000.md

 5. SEL#, always the inverse of SEL test point.

-6. CC2, indicates the voltage on the CC2 pin at the connector
+6. CC2, indicates the voltage on the CC2 pin at the connector.

 7. CC1, indicates the voltage on the CC1 pin at the connector.
-CC1 and CC2 voltage are used to decide the USB-C orientation
+CC1 and CC2 voltage are used to decide the USB-C orientation.

 8. Pulse, the pulse test point should have a pulse 500ms after the Beeboard is powered.
 The pulse is used to set the gates and switches selection.